Maahsome/ktrouble/HELP.md

   All of the above examples prompt for all the missing parameters.
 You can also specify ALL of the parameters on the command line, and optionally just return the POD name.

-  All of these parameters, except or node-selecotr, need to be set if you want to suppress the prompts.
+  All of these parameters, except or node-selector, need to be set if you want to suppress the prompts.

   Parameters:
     - --utility/-u <name>           : The name of the utility to launch, must match the utility name